Sly Cooper: In other media

 PlayStation Move Heroes, announced at E3 2010, is a crossover between the Sly Cooper series, Jak and Daxter and Ratchet & Clank.
 It features Sly and Bentley as playable characters.
 The game uses PlayStation Move.
 It was released on March 22, 2011, in North America.

 Sly Cooper appears as a playable character in the crossover fighting game PlayStation All-Stars Battle Royale.
-In the game's arcade mode, Sly finds that several pages from the Thievius Racconus have been stolen and begins battling the other fighters in an attempt to locate them, including a rival battle with Nathan Drake.
+In the game's arcade mode, Sly finds that several pages from the Thievius Raccoonus have been stolen and begins battling the other fighters in an attempt to locate them, including a rival battle with Nathan Drake.
 The Sly Cooper version of Paris also appears as one of the game's stages.
 Additionally, Bentley assists Sly with his Level 3 Super attack, Murray appears as an unlockable minion and as part of Sly's Level 1 Super attack, and Carmelita appears as a downloadable minion and stage hazard in the "Alden's Tower" stage.

-Sly Cooper appears in Ratchet and Clank Rift Apart when you get the RYNO 8 gun, which shoots out rifts that drop out objects from above which has a chance to shoot out the Cooper Van, Sly Cooper, and Bentley.
-The game also has an audio log, Entry III, that talks about mapping their first dimension today, and they say that one of the creatures looked like a lombax, which is what Ratchet is, but with smaller ears, a mask, and a cane.
-He also mentions he thinks he was pulling some kind of heist, which is referring to Sly Cooper.
+Sly appears as an Easter egg in Ratchet & Clank: Rift Apart, in which the RYNO 8 weapon can open dimensional rifts that bring characters and objects from other PlayStation franchises into the game.

-Sly Cooper has an outfit in Ghost of Tsushima where you have to unlock Gosaku's Armor and then trade 10 flowers for the Ocean's Guardian dye.
-Then you have to get the Crooked Kama Headband, which has Sly's cane on the headband, which can be found at Jogaku Temple.
-Then you have to get the Sly Tanuki Sword Kit, which has a raccoon tail and Sly Cooper colors on the blade and can be found at the Pillar of Honor in the southeast corner of Kamiagata.
-When you put the outfit together, you will get the Cooper Clan Cosplayer Trophy.
+Ghost of Tsushima, also developed by Sucker Punch Productions, includes several Sly-themed cosmetic items; equipping the required set unlocks the hidden "Cooper Clan Cosplayer" trophy.